Chilean Americans: History

 Chileans and other South Americans have been present in the state of California since the 1850s gold rush.
 Not all Chileans made it to the gold fields.
 Some remained in San Francisco, San Jose, Sacramento, and Stockton where they frequently worked as bricklayers, bakers, or seamen.
 Some with capital established themselves in various businesses, particularly the importation of flour and mining equipment from Chile.
 In the cities most tended to congregate and live in specific areas in the poorer sections of town.
 In the gold fields they lived in separate camp sites.
 In the summer of 1849 Chileans constituted the majority of the population of Sonora.
 Chileans frequently worked their mines as group efforts.
 When the placer gold ran out around Sonora the Chileans were amongst the first miners in California to extract gold from quartz.
-Historical remnants of those settlements influenced the names of locations such as Chileno Valley in Marin County, Chili Gulch in Calaveras and Chili Bar in Placer which was named after Chilean road builders.
+Historical remnants of those settlements influenced the names of locations such as Chileno Valley in Marin, Chili Gulch in Calaveras and Chili Bar in Placer which was named after Chilean road builders.
 Names of Chilean towns and places are often found in the names of streets in Northern California: Valparaiso, Santiago, and Calera.

 After Allende was overthrown and a military regime was established in 1973, a large exodus of Chileans took place.
 Most fled to European countries, but a small group did emigrate to the United States.
 The U.S. government took these Chileans as refugees under a program for "political parolees."

 Many of San Francisco's streets carry names of former residents of Chile: Atherton, Ellis, Lick, Larkin, and others.
 Chilean women also left their names: Mina and Clementina.
 Manuel Briseño, an early journalist in the mines was one of the founders of the San Diego Union.
 Juan Evangelista Reyes was a Sacramento pioneer as were the Luco brothers.
 Luis Felipe Ramírez was one of the City Fathers in Marysville.
 The Leiva family owned at one time, much of the land in Marin County, including Fort Ross.
-In 1975, Chilean exiles of the Augusto Pinochet dictatorship established La Peña Cultural Center in Berkeley, California, which is to this day the largest Chilean cultural center in the United States.
+In 1975, Chilean exiles of the Augusto Pinochet dictatorship established La Peña Cultural Center in Berkeley, which is to this day the largest Chilean cultural center in the United States.

 Chilean Americans have achieved many skills as entrepreneurs, judges, musicians, and others.

-As of 2020, no Chilean American has yet been elected to the United States Congress.
+As of 2022, no Chilean American has yet been elected to the United States Congress.